Rhiannon Goddess and Her Astonishing Forgotten Welsh Mythology

 – The Mabinogion, Pwyll Prince of Dyved

-After managing to outrun Lord Pwyll for three days, he finally asked Rhiannon if he may approach her, and she agreed to meet with him.
+Rhiannon continued to outrun him for three days.
+Lord Pwyll finally asked if he may approach her, and she agreed to meet with him.
 When he does, she greets him and introduces herself and her unfortunate dilemma.

 Rhiannon’s Fiance

-Rhiannon is betrothed to a man named Gwawl against her will, and she can only be saved if Pwyll accepts her hand in marriage.
-He does, and that night he feasts with her by his side.
+Rhiannon is betrothed to a man named Gwawl against her will; she can only be saved if Pwyll accepts her hand in marriage.
+He does, and that night, he feasts with her by his side.

 During the feast, the new couple is approached by a bard who asks for a favor from them.
-Now, Pwyll is not portrayed as an intelligent man by any means and tells the bard that he will grant him whatever he asks, so long as it is in his power.
+Now, Pwyll is not a very intelligent man and tells the bard that he will grant him whatever he asks.
+As long as it’s in his power.
 The bard asks only for Lady Rhiannon.

 “Rhiannon rings like a bell through the night and wouldn’t you love to love her?”